 Clinical academic medicine

-Clinical academics are qualified doctors who combine working as a specialist doctor with research and teaching responsibilities.
+Clinical academics are qualified doctors who combine working as a specialist doctor with research and/or teaching responsibilities.

-There is usually a 50/50 split between the two roles, meaning you will spend half the week practising as a doctor and the other half carrying out research and lecturing.
-If you are interested in practising as a doctor whilst also making a difference to the future of medical science and education then a career in academic medicine may be for you.
+There is a variable split between the roles.
+If your role is split 50/50, you will spend half the week practising as a doctor and the other half carrying out research and lecturing.

 Want to learn more?